briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

 pollution.

-51. _(yy)_ Soil & water conservation district: An entity organized under [Chapter 1515][ORC Chapter 1515] of the Ohio Revised Code referring to either the Soil and Water Conservation District Board or its designated employee(s).
+51. _(yy)_ Soil & water conservation district: An entity organized under [Chapter 1515][ORC 1515] of the Ohio Revised Code referring to either the Soil and Water Conservation District Board or its designated employee(s).
 Hereafter referred to as Cuyahoga SWCD.